 - Invest in cooking books: many cookbooks will help you make easy to challenging recipes.
 I recommend buying cookbooks with photos.
 This way, you can have an idea of how your food will look.
 Check out these cookbooks below:

 Lastly, make sure you follow a healthy diet and a healthy lifestyle.
-Research the diet you want to follow, make a list of the food items you should buy, and search for recipes to create meals that are not boring.
+Research the diet you want to follow, make a list of the food items you should buy, and search for recipes to create not boring meals.
 Be mindful of how you spend your money and be creative with your meals.
 Don’t forget to spend time with family and friends.